discretize/discretize-guides/guides/new-player-guide/index.md

 As you move up in fractal level, the content becomes more difficult – but also more rewarding.

-You can find the portal entrance to fractals in Fort Marriner in Lions Arch.
+You can find the portal entrance to fractals in Fort Marriner in Lion's Arch.
 There are no gear requirements for tier 1 fractals, allowing anybody to try fractals out.

 Starting at level 20, players need to deal with <Effect name="Agony"/> which requires increasing amounts of <Attribute name="Agony Resistance"/> to counter effectively as you move up in fractal level.
 Without enough <Attribute name="Agony Resistance"/> you lose a percentage of your HP every second while under the effect of <Effect name="Agony"/>.
 Click on the <Effect name="Agony"/> icon to learn more about the scaling of the damage by <Effect name="Agony"/>.